 To comply with the EMC requirements, in particular the susceptibility to conducted interference, some of the leads connected to the sensor must be fitted with the supplied ferrites.
 If this is not carried out, the sensor could be affected by external electromagnetic noise.
 The ferrites supplied with the unit should be clipped over the power and the signal leads, between the gland and the connector blocks.
-These are not required on the relay connections or on the hood heater supplies.
+These are not required on the relay connections.